-When you use Entity Framework 1.1, a DDD entity can be better expressed because one of the new features of Entity Framework Core 1.1 is that it allows mapping to fields in addition to properties.
+When you use Entity Framework Core 1.1, 2.0 or later, a DDD entity can be better expressed because one of the features of EF Core 1.1 or 2.0 is that it allows mapping to fields in addition to properties.
 This is useful when protecting collections of child entities or value objects.
 With this enhancement, you can use simple private fields instead of properties and you can implement any update to the field collection in public methods and provide read-only access through the AsReadOnly method.